robenkleene/web-references/figma/figma.md

 - Snap settings are under "Preferences"
 - Snapping to the grid only works for direct children of the element the grid is applied to.
 The work around to is to also add the grid to child elements.
+- Toggle on "Snap to Objects" in order to align Frames